NitsanCohen770/authorizon-task/README.md

 ### Useful resources

-- [Example resource 1](https://www.example.com) - This helped me for XYZ reason.
-I really liked this pattern and will use it going forward.
+- [Auth0 offical docs](https://auth0.com/docs/) - This helped me for integrating the Auth0 in the React app.
+I really liked the straight forward tutorials with explained examples.
-- [Example resource 2](https://www.example.com) - This is an amazing article which helped me finally understand XYZ.
-I'd recommend it to anyone still learning this concept.

 ## Author